 The CM will conduct a preliminary screening of submitted proposals to ensure compliance with the RPP requirements.
+As part of the preliminary screening process, proposals that do not meet the requirements of the RPP may be eliminated from the competition or additional information may be requested by the CM.
 The Government reserves the right to request additional information or eliminate proposals that do not meet these requirements from further consideration.
 One of the primary reasons for elimination from further consideration is the lack of significant nontraditional defense contractor participation, nonprofit research institution participation, all small business participation, or cost share (see RPP Section 2.7).
 The Cost Sharing/Nontraditional Contractor determination will be made as shown in Table 1:

-TABLE 1- COST SHAF TABLE 1- COST SHARING/NONTRADITIONAL CONTRACTOR ASSESSMENTS RATING DESCRIPTION PASS Offeror proposing an MTEC research project meets at least ONE of the following: Offeror is a Nontraditional Defense Contractor or Nonprofit Research Institution Offeror's proposal has at least one Nontraditional Defense Contractor or Nonprofit Research Institution participating to a significant extent All significant participants in the transaction other than the Federal Government are small businesses (including small businesses participating in a program described under section 9 of the Small Business Act (15 U.S.C.
-638)) or nontraditional defense contractors.
-Offeror provides at least one third of the total project cost as acceptable cost share FAIL Offeror proposing an MTEC research project does NOT meet any of the following: • Offeror is a Nontraditional Defense Contractor or Nonprofit Research Institution

-- Offeror's proposal has at least one Nontraditional Defense Contractor or Nonprofit Research Institution participating to a significant extent - All significant participants in the transaction other than the Federal Government are small businesses (including small businesses participating in a program described under section 9 of the Small Business Act (15 U.S.C.
-638)) or nontraditional defense contractors. - Offeror provides at least one third of the total project cost as acceptable cost share
+TABLE 1- COST SHARI TABLE 1- COST SHARING/NONTRADITIONAL CONTRACTOR ASSESSMENTS RATING DESCRIPTION PASS Offeror proposing an MTEC research project meets at least ONE of the following: • Offeror is a Nontraditional Defense Contractor or Nonprofit Research Institution • Offeror's proposal has at least one Nontraditional Defense Contractor or Nonprofit Research Institution participating to a significant extent • All significant participants in the transaction other than the Federal Government are small businesses or nontraditional defense contractors • Offeror provides at least one third of the total project cost as acceptable cost share FAIL Offeror proposing an MTEC research project does NOT meet any of the following: Offeror is a Nontraditional Defense Contractor or Nonprofit Research Institution Offeror's proposal has at least one Nontraditional Defense Contractor or Nonprofit Research Institution participating to a significant extent All significant participants in the transaction other than the Federal Government are small businesses or nontraditional defense contractors Offeror provides at least one third of the total project cost as acceptable cost share